-Figure 1: Submission Flow
+Figure 1 - Submission Flow

 Submitters have the option to submit files via secure file transfer protocol (SFTP) or hypertext transfer protocol secure (HTTPS).
 Both options will be discussed in detail in this technical guide.
-A third method, using an encrypted universal serial bus (USB) drive, will also be described in Appendix E.

 When a file package is successfully transmitted to the TX-APCD, the submitter will receive an email confirmation indicating that the package has been received.
 Once the submitted files have been received, the files will be validated.
 The submitter will be notified by email with information containing details about the outcome.
 Submitters can subscribe to these notifications when registering by selecting the checkbox to receive system notifications on the registration form.